2020 Rhode Island House of Representatives election

 The 2020 Rhode Island House of Representatives elections took place as part of the biennial United States elections.
-Rhode Island voters will elect all 75 state representatives.
+Rhode Island voters elected all 75 state representatives.
 State representatives serve two-year terms in the Rhode Island House of Representatives.
-A primary election was held on September 8, 2020 determined which candidates appear on the November 3 general election ballot.
-All the members elected will serve in the Rhode Island General Assembly.
+A primary election held on September 8, 2020, determined which candidates would appear on the November 3 general election ballot.
+All the members elected were to serve in the Rhode Island General Assembly.